What is it?

 You can find more information about studying abroad, including information on scholarships and other financial support opportunities, on the webpages of the International Office.

-You can have a look through the full list of the International Media Management English-taught and self-taught course here.
+You can have a look through our incoming Fact Sheet to see whether our program is the right fit for you.
 There are of course more general information for incoming students available on the webpages of the International Office.

-Please do get in touch with us, should you be interested in joining us for your term abroad.
+Please do get in touch with us, should you be interested in joining us for your semester abroad.

 Programme lead International Media Management: